Lemin23/Lemin23/README.md

 ## 👋 About

-I’m **Lemine**, a passionate **full-stack developer** dedicated to crafting intelligent, scalable, and visually stunning digital experiences.
+I’m **Lemin**, a passionate **full-stack developer** dedicated to crafting intelligent, scalable, and visually stunning digital experiences.
 I love building systems that merge clean design with powerful technology — turning ideas into seamless products.

 I’m currently focused on **AI-driven solutions**, modern **web apps**, and **mobile experiences** powered by cutting-edge tools.